ccdale/splrg/README.md

 run
 ````
-package.sh
+./package.sh
 ````
 in the source directory to build a debian package.
+This will create a build directory, run make clean and make, then run fpm.

 ## Configuration
 no changes will be required to the configuration file if these defaults suffice (obvs. they don't as we disable the umbongo user)